OfficeDev/office-js-docs-pr.zh-cn/docs/excel/excel-data-types-concepts.md

             basicValue: "I love llamas."
         }
     },
-    basicType: Excel.CellValueType.error, // A readonly property.
+    basicType: Excel.RangeValueType.error, // A readonly property.
 Used as a fallback in incompatible scenarios.
     basicValue: "#VALUE!" // A readonly property.
 Used as a fallback in incompatible scenarios.
 };
 ```